Bizzaro/x230-osx/README.md

 11. Open Clover Configurator, Configure SMBIOS of your machine.
 Guide here: https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/. **Remember to select your Machine as MacBook Pro 9,2.**

+12. Install VooDooHDA, this is critical to enable your speakers.
+(Run VooDooHDA-2.8.8.pkg)

+13. Install All Necessary Kexts into /System/Library/Kexts, If you have broadcom WiFi please install FakePCID.kext included in the Kexts Video in the Tools Folder.
+These Kexts must be installed : realtekALC.kext , HDAEnabler.kext

+14. Go to /System/Library/Extensions/VooDooHDA.kext/Contents/.
+Open Info.plist with PlistEditorPro / Xcode.
+Locate IOKitPersonalities and Change Input Gain to 0.
+This fixes the static noise from Headphones as well as enabling Microphones on HeadSets and Black Left.

+15. Run Kext Utility to fix permissions and rebuild Kernel Caches.

-12. Reboot now if you are using i7-3520M on your ThinkPad X230.
+16. Reboot now if you are using i7-3520M on your ThinkPad X230.

 **For Users who have i3 / i5 ThinkPad X230, Please patch your SSDT to enable Native CPU Power Management** (Credit goes to Piker-Alpha)